moonshine/spree-product-variants-by-option/README.markdown

 # Product Variants By Option

 This Spree extension allows you to override the default behaviour of Spree when displaying a product.
-When the customer selects a product, by default Spree will display the details of the selected product including all of it's variants.
+When the customer selects a product from the products index page, by default Spree will display the details of the selected product including all of it's variants, e.g. sizes and colors.

-This extension allows you to override the default behaviour by introducing another level.
-When the customer selects the product, another page is displayed showing all variants of the product grouped by a specified option type, for example color.
-If I had a product called 'TeesTanks' with a number of color variations say red, white, grey the new page will show
+This extension allows you to override the default behaviour, when a customer selects a product from the products index page, a new page is displayed similar to the products index page displaying all product variants grouped by a specified option type, for example color.
+If I had a product called 'TeesTanks' with a number of color variants say red, white, and grey a new index like page is displayed with an entry for each of the color variants.
+Each entry will have a link in the following format:

-## usage

-set promotions by calling "Promotions.create :product => some_prod" in the console etc (no nice admin interface yet)

-call Promotions.random_subset(n) to get n products

-call Promotions.best_sellers(n, start = 1.week.ago, finish = Time.now) to get
-the n best sellers in the selected time period (default: the past week)
+/products/<product name>/<option type value>

+example:

+Red varaint = /products/teestanks/red
+White variant = /products/teestanks/white

+When the a link is selected, the information for that variant is displayed including images linked to the variant and a short description specific to that variant.

-## implementation etc
+## Usage

-at present: just a table of ids, with no uniqueness checking
+### Specify option type to group by

+To have the variants displayed and grouped by an option type a new fields has been added to the product table called display_variants_by_option which is available in the product edit form.
+The "name" of the option type that you want to group by is specified in this field.
+For example if you defined an option type called "TT_Color" to hold the color variants of your product then you can set the display_variants_by_option to this value and the extension will group all variants for the selected product by the option type values.

+If no value is specified in this field then the default Spree behaviour will be used.

+### Variant images & short description

+A new short_description field has been added the the variants table that will be displayed as the description for each variant.

+** Please note that the extension will use the images and short description from the first variant found in each group.
+For example if you created Red Small, Red Meduim and Red Large varaints for a product in this order then the images and short description of the "Red Small" variant will be used as it is the first one that was created.

 ## TODO list

-  0. admin interface
-     flag on each product? or drop-down list?

-  2. filter this by taxons??

-  3. maybe extend to "also bought"?
+Tests